llegomark/discord-bot-claude-gemini/README.md

 - Handles errors gracefully and sends error notifications via Discord webhook
 - Logs errors to files for debugging and monitoring purposes
 - Includes a comprehensive test suite using Jest for ensuring code quality and reliability
+- Utilizes Upstash Redis for storing and managing allowed channel IDs
+- Provides an API endpoint to add or remove allowed channel IDs dynamically
+- Optimizes the implementation to reduce Redis queries and improve performance
+- Protects the API endpoint with API key-based authentication to prevent unauthorized access

 This project is under active development, and I may introduce breaking changes or new features in future updates based on my evolving use case and requirements.

+**Enjoy interacting with the Discord bot and exploring its various capabilities!**

 ## Screenshots